-With the George Swinburne STEM Achievement PG Scholarship, students could be paying 30% less for masters, if they pursue either the Master of Information Technology or Master of Construction and Infrastructure Management.
-Terms and Conditions apply, contact us to learn more.
+With the George Swinburne STEM Achievement PG Scholarship, students could be paying 30% less for masters, if they pursue the Master of Information Technology, Master of Information Technology (Professional Computing), or Master of Construction and Infrastructure Management.
+Terms and Conditions apply, learn more.

 Course fees & requirements